-When I first realized, a bit over two decades ago, that I wasn’t straight, I took a look around me for an alternative description for myself.
+When I first realized that I wasn’t straight, I took a look around me for an alternative description for myself.
 This being the early nineties, research was more complicated than looking online, and community and support more limited.
 I quickly concluded that “lesbian” wasn’t quite accurate, despite some lesbians occasionally choosing sex with men.
 When I stumbled over the idea of bisexuality, I seized on that: here was a term that wouldn’t try to force me to choose, and would allow me to acknowledge that I found people of many kinds attractive and desirable.

 Life went on, and I ran into all the wonderful stereotypes that people have about bisexuality.
 Men I barely knew hit on me with descriptions of their wives.
 People assumed that I was non-monogamous because if I were monogamous, I would no longer be bisexual.
 I heard the bad jokes and the slurs and the put-downs: can’t make up their minds, sitting on the fence, want it both ways, in denial, too horny to care who they sleep with, and all the rest.
 I learned fast to stay away from lesbian events locally, because there was an unspoken rule that bi women were welcome only if they could be assumed to be lesbian–a kind of don’t ask, don’t tell.
 Having just come out of one closet, I refused to go back into another one.